Website Management Policy

 – Replacing out of date documents with current versions.

-It is understood that Archival Material (as in ‘Definitions’ section above) should be preserved without change to the content but can be reorganised or re-structured as required.
+It is understood that Archival Material (as in the ‘Definitions’ section above) should be preserved without change to the content but can be reorganised or restructured as required.
 If the Webmaster considers other ‘Non-Archival’ material to be out of date and no longer relevant, such as advertising an event that no longer takes place; they may consider it for deletion.
-If the deletions are substantial, the Webmaster must check with Councillors prior to making significant deletions or significant changes to existing material, for example, by creating an ‘update plan’ that Council can approve.
+If the deletions are substantial, the Webmaster must check with the Parish Clerk prior to making significant deletions or significant changes to existing material, for example, by creating an ‘update plan’ that Council can approve.

-Being a Councillor, and only as long as they enjoy the confidence of the Council, the Webmaster may upload material to the Website without explanation to any other individual Councillor subject to the provisions of Section 3 above.
+The Webmaster may upload material to the Website with prior agreement with the Parish Clerk, subject to the provisions of Section 3 above.
 However, the Webmaster should be prepared to answer for his actions in Council and be prepared to delete the material should Council pass a motion to that effect.
 Where it is anticipated that there might be disagreement, it is advisable for the Webmaster to obtain the prior approval of the Council.

-If there is a dispute about the Webmaster’s decisions or activities the matter shall be referred to full Council whose majority vote shall be considered final.
-In case of further difficulty see Paragraphs 5.6 and 5.7 above.
+If there is a dispute about the Webmaster’s decisions or activities the matter shall be referred to the full Council whose majority vote shall be considered final.
+In case of further difficulty see Paragraphs 4.6 and 4.7 above.

-- Allocation of tasks between the Parish Clerk and the Webmaster.
+- Allocation of tasks between the Webmaster and the Parish Clerk

 Agendas and Minutes

-County and District Councillors Committees – Policies /freedom of info Accounts /Budgets Elections /Casual Vacancies Staffing /all vacancies.
+County and District Councillors Committees, Policies /freedom of info Accounts /Budgets Elections /Casual Vacancies Staffing /all vacancies.
+Highways /local issues

 Parish Footpath Map